Morris K. Udall Fellowship Program

 Length and Time Phasing of Assistance

-A Udall Dissertation Fellow is expected to pursue his/her project full-time during the fellowship year, July 1 - June 30.
-No partial fellowships are awarded.
-Acceptance of any concurrent funds must have prior approval from the Foundation.
-Any major changes in plans for the fellowship year must have prior written approval from the Foundation.
-The Foundation must be notified promptly of any change in the status of an application resulting from acceptance of another award.
-Stipend checks are made payable to fellows, not to institutions.
-Dissertation Fellowships fund living and educational expenses for a period of twelve months while a fellow pursues full-time writing of the dissertation.
-Fellowships do not fund; research assistants, laboratory supplies and equipment, purchase of computer equipment, publication costs, travel to professional meetings, conferences or seminars, tuition for additional course work, repayment of loans or other personal obligations (fellowships are not retroactive), tuition for a dependent's education.
-See the following for information on how assistance is awarded/released: The first stipend payment will be deposited by July 1 and the second January 15 on receipt and approval of a Fellow's mid-year progress and financial report.
+Assistance is available during the Fellowship program, from August to July.
+A Fellow is expected to pursue their academic studies during the Fellowship year.
+No partial Fellowships are awarded.
+Any major changes in plans for the Fellowship year must have prior written approval from the Udall Foundation.
+The Udall Foundation must be notified promptly of any change in the status of an application resulting from acceptance of another award.
+Stipend checks are made payable to Fellows, not to institutions.
+Fellowships do not fund: research assistants, laboratory supplies and equipment, tuition for additional course work, repayment of loans or other personal obligations (Fellowships are not retroactive), or tuition for a dependent's education.
+The first stipend payment will be deposited by September 15 and the second by February 15 on receipt and approval of a Fellow's mid-year progress report.

 Who do I contact about this opportunity?